El jardín de Olivia

 El jardín de Olivia is a Chilean telenovela created by Jonathan Cuchacovich.
-It premiered on Mega on March 17, 2025.
+It aired on Mega from March 17, 2025 to August 17, 2026.
 The telenovela stars Nicole Espinoza, Francisco Gormaz, Violeta Silva and Begoña Basauri.

+Synopsis

+Diana infiltrates a powerful Santiago family as an occupational therapist to investigate her mother's death.
+While working with Olivia, she uncovers dark secrets that threaten to destroy the Walkers' perfect image.